 Country Day School in Fox Chapel opens treehouse classroom

-Nestled in the 17-acre wooded campus of Shady Side Academy Country Day School, a new treehouse will serve as an enviable learning space for students.
+Nestled in the 17-acre wooded campus of Shady Side Academy Country Day School, a new treehouse serves as an enviable learning space for students.

 The school off Squaw Run Road East in Fox Chapel opened the 12-by-20 enclosed classroom earlier this summer.
 Educators expect students to be inspired in the natural environment featuring Murphy tables that fold down from the walls, oversized windows and a glass door letting in plenty of light.